tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 for example: `x : {foo : Num = 1}`.
 Should we consider this as a totally opaque record, that is `type({foo : Num = 1}) = #{foo : Num = 1}` or take advantage
 from the information that `foo` is necessarily a number and set `type({foo : Num = 1}) = {foo: Num}`?
+The problem with the latter approach is that we lose information, which is not acceptable.
+Now `{foo = 2} | #{foo : Num = 1}` would run fine, while it doesn't currently, and it shouldn't.

+Another approach would be the use the `type` only at typchecking time, to extract static type information, but keep the original term around for runtime.
-The problem with the latter approach is that we loose the property of *blame safety*, which is that "well-typed program can't be blamed".
+However, doing so, we break *blame safety*, which is that "well-typed program can't be blamed".
-Indeed, the extracted type is less precise that the actual contract.
 For example, `{foo = 2} : {foo : Num, foo = 1}` would pass typechecking but fails at runtime on the failure of merging `1` and `2`.
-There are also multiple approximations possible: we could create an opaque type encoding the tuple `(Num, Eq 2)`, we could set `foo : Dyn`, etc.

-Because of blame safety, and the different possible trade-offs, **we propose to only translate as types records that are already record types in the current syntax**.
+Because of those issues, **we propose to only translate as types records that are already record types in the current syntax**.
 That is:

 ```
 type({f1: t1, .., fn : tn}) = {f1: type(t1), .., fn: type(tn)}